lightning-tv/solid/README.md

 For a more detailed Hello World guide check out the [Hello World](HelloWorld.md) guide.

-## Migration Guide
+## Migration Guide from previous repo:

-If you're migrating from https://github.com/lightning-tv/solid
+If you're migrating from https://github.com/lightning-js/solid

 Find and replace:
 "@lightningjs/solid-primitives" with "@lightningtv/solid/primitives"